 The UJ7700 produces a fair amount of distortion.
 THD is elevated even on more reasonable levels.

 The UJ7700 runs LG's webOS smart platform, which has a lot of low-level options for controlling the TV while still being easy to navigate.
 The remote has a few buttons that open quick menus, giving fast access to basic options, yet digging deeper into the interface reveals a lot of advanced options.
 When the remote is pointed at the screen, a cursor follows its movement, enabling options to be selected directly.
 The remote also has a microphone for voice commands.
-Content can be played from the TV's many native apps, cast to the TV from a smartphone or tablet, and played from a USB drive plugged into one of the TV's two USB ports.

 The TV has ads in the LG Content Store and voice search results, and they cannot be opted out of.

 The TV comes preloaded with many popular apps such as Netflix, YouTube and Amazon Video.
 Many more apps and other content can be downloaded from the LG Content Store.